vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

 good to start with).
 Don't make the other person feel you are putting them on the spot.

+### Slow people down and trigger deeper, reflective thinking

+Often, in high-stress situations, people are thinking impulsively, defensively, and carelessly.
+The many negotiation techniques Voss teaches are designed partly to get your counterpart to slow down, relax, and think more reflectively (Kahneman's "system two" thinking).
+This frame of mind is more conducive to solving challenging problems collaboratively.

 ### Start low, end high

 A general theme in negotiation is how both parties perceive it, and